geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 I mean, what we really want, and I think what a lot of your project is going to be, is going to be just thinking about all these cases and just fixing them.
 Like, we need to support arbitrary symbolic.
 What I want to do for the LLM app is I want the T, like the number of tokens, I want that to also be a variable.

 ##### **Sieds Lykles** [[01:05:28](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3928)]
 Yeah.
-Yeah, I don't think there's a further for the shape tracker.
+Yeah, I don't think there's a further for the ShapeTracker.
 But I don't think it works with variables.

 ##### **Geohot** [[01:05:39](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=3939)]
 Yeah, I don't think it does.
 I don't think it does at all.
 I mean, in theory, what we should be able to do is just like anything should be able to become a variable and it should still work.